Chinese companies rethink U.S. IPOs after Trump's delisting threat

 The Guangzhou, southern China-based asset manager focuses on investing in Chinese firms that have listed or are seeking to list in the United States, making its business model particularly vulnerable to slumps in those valuations.

-The Nasdaq Golden Dragon China Index, a gauge that tracks Nasdaq-listed Chinese firms, slumped more than 4% on Friday.
+The Nasdaq Golden Dragon China Index .HXC, a gauge that tracks Nasdaq-listed Chinese firms, slumped more than 4% on Friday.

 The sources declined to be identified because of the sensitivity of the issue.